 - Eyewash stations with a reservoir: Some portable eyewash stations come with their own reservoir built into them to catch the flushing fluid.
 They are then emptied and replaced as needed or directed in the manufacturer instructions.

 One special item to note is for when dealing with hazardous chemicals.
 If dealing with the drainage of hazardous chemicals which are not allowed to be introduced into sanitary waste systems then additional steps have to be taken.
 For example, a floor drain must have piping that is either connected to an acid waste disposal system or a separate neutralizing tank.
 This kind of additional step must be implemented properly in order to prevent costly health citations.

 We’ve already discussed multiple timelines for maintenance, but we should also explain that no maintenance schedule will be the same from facility to facility.
 There are many different ways to setup your eyewash station and each customization will alter how often items should be cleaned or replaced.
 When evaluating this step all external items should be taken into account to attempt to plan for any previously unforeseen interruptions such as budgets, maintenance labor hours, holidays, etc.

 While these are the main items to consider when choosing the right eyewash station for your facility, there are usually many other questions that come up while evaluating this important decision.
 If you need more help in deciphering between options/models, or just need an expert opinion, contact your local ORR Safety account manager.
-Our safety experts are fully trained on all the standards and can help customize your safety solutions.
+Our safety experts are fully trained on all the standards and can help customize your safety solutions and safety prescription glasses.